khushaliRatanghayara/AI_In_HealthCare-DesignEngineering_Project/README.md

 iii) Datasets

-     Both datasets from UCI Repository.
+     Both datasets from UCI Repository, and belong to the respective research groups.

 iv) Models